misspokeycat/discrete-graphs/readme.md

-"A repository for Python projects for discrete mathmatics."
+A repository for Python projects for discrete mathmatics.